 Coffee consumption and blood pressurePrint this page

-- A 2011 review of 5 trials concluded that the administration of 200–300mg caffeine produced a mean increase of 8.1mmHg in systolic blood pressure (BP) and of 5.7mmHg in diastolic BP.
+- A 2011 review of 5 trials concluded that the administration of 200-300mg caffeine produced a mean increase of 8.1mmHg in systolic blood pressure (BP) and of 5.7mmHg in diastolic BP.
 The increase in BP was observed in the first hour after caffeine intake and lasted for 3 hours.
-However, in studies over a 2 week period no increase in BP was observed after coffee consumption.
+However, in studies over a 2 week period, no increase in BP was observed after coffee consumption.
 The authors concluded that in hypertensive individuals, caffeine intake can produce a short-term acute increase in BP.
-Current evidence does not support an association between longer-term coffee consumption and increased BP, or between habitual coffee consumption and an increased risk of CVD in hypertensive subjects31.
+Current research does not support an association between longer-term coffee consumption and increased BP, or between habitual coffee consumption and an increased risk of CVD in hypertensive subjects27.

 This information is intended for Healthcare professional audiences.